 That’s doubly good news.
 First, you won’t risk pricing out your loyal fans with a rate increase.
 Second, you can advertise an upcoming price increase to leverage demand: “Subscribe now, before the price goes up!”

 Grandfathering really does incentivize those long-term loyal followers into staying with you over time.
-Yes, they enjoy the lower rate — but then they can also feel like they are part of the bigger brand that you’ve built.
+Yes, they enjoy the lower rate — but they also feel like they are part of the brand that you’ve built.

 Premium Add-Ons

 Chaturbate offers a premium private show feature, which is a spy-free version of regular private shows.
-You can price it higher than your regular private shows, for fans who want more exclusivity.
+You should price it higher than your regular private shows, for fans who want more exclusivity.

 Obviously, every creator’s preferences are different, but I like that this gives my fan club community a sense of enhanced value for which they are happy to keep paying month-to-month — while still allowing me to upsell nonmembers.